pilleatus/orientdb-tutorial-distributed-database/gitbook/preparation.md

 ##Install Eclipse

 The programming part of this tutorial is wrote in the programming language Java in combination with the integrated development environment (IDE) Eclipse and a JDK (Java Development Kit).
-You can download and install the developer package for Java here: https://www.eclipse.org/downloads/ and https://wiki.eclipse.org/Eclipse/Installation or use another IDE of your choice.
+You can download and install the developer package for Java [here](https://www.eclipse.org/downloads/) or you use another IDE of your choice.
+The installation is also good explained [here](https://wiki.eclipse.org/Eclipse/Installation).

-##Clone repository
+##Clone the repository
 <pre style="background-color:black; color:white"><code>git clone https://github.com/pilleatus/orientdb-tutorial-distributed-database.git
 </code></pre>